etrusci-org/olay/README.md

 ## Modules

-Demo URLs are included in the module README.
-For a demo go [there](https://etrusci.org/tool/olay/demo.html).
+Examples can be found in the module README.
+For a demo go [there](https://etrusci.org/tool/olay/demo.php).

 - [Clock](./app/mod/clock/README.md)
 - [Kraken](./app/mod/kraken/README.md)